“That which is measured improves. That which is measured and reported improves exponentially.” - Karl Pearson

 - A lot of this is new, and you’ll probably have to be pairing more often, or at least be available to each other remotely.

-- Materialize is just a headache, but I can’t stop you from using it.
+- Materialize is just a headache, but we can’t stop you from using it.
+Use whatever tool you’d like for styling.

-You will be subjectively graded by an instructor on the following criteria:
+You will be subjectively (Friday of Week Three via Github) graded by an instructor on the following criteria:

 - 3: Application implements all functionality as defined, but some bugs or strange behavior where features intersect